sandeep-sparrow/connectify-backend/README.md

-# Social Media API
+# Connectify Social Media and Gaming Platform
-The Social Media API is a mock social media API built using the Spring framework in Java.
-It allows users to create, update, and delete posts.

-The posts are also run through OpenAI's API to categorize each post into one of 20 categories.
-In the near future, search implementation and recommended posts based on past consumed content will be added.
-It also includes a message inbox system between 2 users.
+Connectify is a diverse social media and gaming platform developed using the Spring Framework in Java.
+The platform encompasses a variety of features such as advanced profile management, an innovative post creation and moderation system, real-time gaming, and a robust following system.

+## 📣 Connectify is live on [connectifyapp.web.app](https://connectifyapp.web.app) 📣

+## Key Features

+- **Advanced Profile Management**: Users can customize their profiles with rich options to express their individuality within the Connectify community.

+- **Innovative Post Creation and Moderation**: Users can create, update, and delete posts.
+Each post undergoes a moderation process using OpenAI API to ensure the maintenance of community standards and provide an enriching user experience.

+- **Private Messaging System**: Connectify features a secure messaging system for direct communications between users, fostering a connected community.

+- **Real-time Online Gaming**: An immersive online gaming feature that currently includes chess.
+The games are designed to support real-time multiplayer sessions, providing an exciting and interactive user experience.
+We are actively developing this feature to include more games in the future.

+- **Robust Following System**: Users can follow each other to keep updated with the latest posts and activities, promoting a dynamic and engaging social environment.

 ## Technologies Used

-The Social Media API is built using the following technologies:
+Connectify is crafted using:

-Java
+- Java

-Spring Framework
+- Spring Framework

-PostgreSQL
+- PostgreSQL

-Docker
+- Docker
+- Spring Security with JWT tokens for stateless session management
+- OpenAI's API

-The database is stored in a Docker container, which is built using the PostgreSQL image.
-This allows for easy setup and deployment of the API.
+Our database is hosted in a PostgreSQL Docker container, ensuring easy setup and seamless deployment of the platform.

-## The API also utilizes the following external APIs:

-OpenAI's API for post categorization

 ## Getting Started

-To get started with the Social Media API, clone the repository to your local machine and run it using a Java IDE such as Eclipse or IntelliJ.
-You will also need to have Docker installed on your machine to run the PostgreSQL container.
+To get a hands-on experience of Connectify, clone the repository to your local machine and run it using a Java IDE such as Eclipse or IntelliJ.
+Ensure you have Docker installed on your machine to run the PostgreSQL container.

 Note: The endpoints for the API are subject to change and may not be fully documented in this README file.

+## Future Developments

+We are ceaselessly working to enhance and expand Connectify.
+Future updates will include a broader range of games and improved user interactions.
+Stay tuned for more!

+We welcome your feedback and contributions to Connectify.
+Feel free to submit issues and pull requests.